 Lionfish Removal

 Florida Keys National Marine Sanctuary encourages the safe removal of invasive lionfish from its waters.
-Lionfish may be harvested from within the sanctuary without special permits as long as all existing state and federal (FKNMS) regulations are followed regarding no fishing areas and allowable gear types.
+Lionfish may be harvested from within the sanctuary without special permits as long as all existing state and federal regulations are followed regarding no fishing areas and allowable gear types, as listed below.

-A Florida saltwater fishing license is not required to harvest lionfish from Florida waters if using handnets, pole spears, Hawaiian slings, or other spearing devices created and marketed exclusively for lionfish collection.
+A Florida saltwater fishing license is not required to harvest lionfish from Florida waters if using hand nets, pole spears, Hawaiian slings, or spearing devices created and marketed exclusively for lionfish collection.
 There is no recreational or commercial limit on the number of lionfish an individual can collect from Florida.
 See the FWC lionfish page for specific information.

 No Fishing Areas